David Marshall is associate professor of the Practice of Christian-Muslim Relations and director of the Anglican Episcopal House of Studies at Duke...

 Georgetown-Campion Hall Seminars

 In partnership with Campion Hall, the Jesuit community at Oxford Community, the Berkley Center supports supports a range of seminars designed to promote interreligious understanding, and Muslim-Christian dialogue in particular.
 Since June 2012, the Center has supported an Understanding Islam course, designed for Catholic clerics based in the United Kingdom.
-The course, offered three times so far, addresses topics including including law, prayer life, Islamic perspectives on Christianity, and Islam in Britain.
-Revd Dr. David Marshall, a Research Fellow of the Berkley Center, and Dr. Damian Howard, S.J., Lecturer in Theology at Heythrop College, have served as conveners.
+The course addresses topics including including law, prayer life, Islamic perspectives on Christianity, and Islam in Britain.
+Revd Dr. David Marshall, a research fellow of the Berkley Center, and Dr. Damian Howard, S.J., Lecturer in Theology at Heythrop College, have served as conveners.
 A previous seminar series, held during the 2010-2011 academic year, brought Roman Catholic and Anglican scholars together around the theme “Christian Theological Engagement with Islam.”
 Topics included Muhammad; the Qur’ān; prayer and devotional life; and law and society.
 PDFs of revised versions of several of the papers given at these seminars are available on this site.

 In 2010 and 2011 a series of seminars on “Christian Theological Engagement with Islam” was held at Campion Hall, the Jesuit community in Oxford, to enable a group of Roman Catholic and Anglican scholars active in such dialogue to reflect together on some of the questions which it poses.
 In order...